addapptables/alert-ui/projects/addapptables/alert/README.md

 # ADDAPPTABLES alert

-ADAPTABLES alert is a library for angular
+ADDAPPTABLES alert is a library for angular

 [See demo](http://addapptables.com/admin/components/modals-alerts)